arahi7860/node-npm-intro/README.md

 ## HTTP (10 min, 0:25)

 HTTP is the fundamental way that we receive and transmit data to and from websites.
-When we visit a website, we the URLs we type into our browsers' navigation bars start with `http` and `https`.
+When we visit a website, we the URLs we type into our browsers' navigation bars start with `http` or `https`.
 Even if we don't type them in, our browsers will fill this in for us.
 HTTP stands for **hypertext transfer protocol**.
-HTTP is a protocol is built on  a kind of contract between clients and servers, that a server must provide some type of response to request from a client.
+HTTP is a protocol built on  a kind of contract between clients and servers, that a server must provide some type of response to a request from a client.
 In the case of this lesson, we are clients using a browser to connect to `git.generalassemb.ly`.

 HTTP (1.1) is a stateless protocol which means that its connection doesn't have nor keeps track of its status.
 The connections simply open and close.
 A connection is established between the user's browser (the client) and the server when the user makes a request to the server.
 After the request is received, a server responds to the request somehow, with a webpage, an error page, some data, a file, etc, and then the connection is closed.